-Ten new cases of coronavirus in Iran, one dead: health ministry
+Ten new cases of coronavirus in Iran, two dead: officials

 Some online posts have drawn comparisons between the handling of the recent coronavirus announcements and the way Iranian authorities revealed information about the crash of a passenger plane last month.

-In early January, Iran’s Revolutionary Guards accidentally shot down a Ukrainian airliner, killing all 176 aboard.
-Iranian authorities initially denied blame before later admitting the plane had been shot down in error, infuriating Iranians who took to the streets in protest.
+Iran’s Revolutionary Guards accidentally shot down a Ukrainian airliner, killing all 176 aboard.
+Iranian authorities initially denied blame before later admitting the plane had been shot down in error.

-Iran’s health minister, Saeed Namaki, made a reference to online rumors about a cover-up by the health ministry on Saturday, saying any cases of coronavirus would be revealed to the public as soon as possible, according to the IRIB news agency.
+Iran’s health minister, Saeed Namaki, made a reference to rumors about a cover-up on Saturday, saying any cases of coronavirus would be revealed to the public as soon as possible, according to the IRIB news agency.

+In a tweet on its Farsi language account, the U.S. State Department said the Iranian government was playing down the danger and giving people “incorrect information.”

 The coronavirus began in China and has largely been focused there, but it has spread to a growing number of other countries.